Skip to Content

 Lover Valentine persian colourpoint cat with a red heart

-This beautiful flat flaced cat breed does get along with children and other household pets; however, they aren’t fans of loud environments but rather serene homes where little changes.
+This beautiful fluffy round cat is a flat-faced breed that gets along with children and other household pets.
+However, they aren’t fans of loud environments and prefer serene homes where little changes.

 7. Ragdoll Cat Breed